-John Biguenet is the widely acclaimed author of The Torturer's Apprentice: Stories and Oyster, a novel.
-His stories and poems have appeared in such magazines as Granta, Esquire, North American Review, Playboy, Story, and Zoetrope, as well as a number of anthologies.
-He is the author of several plays, including Wundmale (for German radio), The Vulgar Soul, Shotgun, and Rising Water, which won the National New Play Network Commission Award.
-Another of his plays, Night Train, was developed at the National Theatre in London and debuted in the U.S. in 2011.
-He has two new plays premiering in 2013.
+John Biguenet is the widely acclaimed author of The Torturer's Apprentice: Stories and Oyster, a novel, as well as seven other books, including The Rising Water Trilogy and Silence.
+His work has appeared in such magazines as The Atlantic, Granta, Esquire, Image, Mr Porter, The New Republic, North American Review, Playboy, Story, Tin House, and Zoetrope, as well as in many anthologies.
+His award-winning plays include The Vulgar Soul, Rising Water, Shotgun, Mold, and Night Train, which was developed at the National Theatre in London.
+Broomstick, his new play written entirely in heroic couplets, will have its sixth production this year.
 An O. Henry Award winner for his short fiction and a New York Times guest columnist, he is the Robert Hunter Distinguished University Professor at Loyola University in New Orleans. @JohnBiguenet

 To start the application process, send an email to: firstname.lastname@example.org